Reducing noise from monitors

 • Group breaches from the same schema for 5 hours (default) β€” breaches are grouped into the same alert for up to 5 hours, regardless of alert status

-In either case, breaches are grouped by alert type within the same schema β€” freshness, volume, and time since last row count change alerts group together; while schema change alerts are grouped separately.
+In either case, breaches are grouped by alert type within the same schema β€” freshness, volume, and time since last row count change alerts are grouped together, and schema change alerts are grouped separately from those.

 Metric, Multi-table Metric & Comparison Monitors